David-Lazaro-Fernandez/Shamir_Oneal/templates/issue_template.md

 - [ ] Task 2
 - [ ] Task 3

 Remember to use helpful labels and milestones.
-If you use the "help wanted" label, Code for America will [promote it widely](http://www.codeforamerica.org/geeks/civicissues).